 Typically, the type of person considered for the role will have an extensive industry background, ideally with ‘hands on’ construction knowledge, and will be involved with other industry organisations or bodies.

 Only individuals who show an aptitude for the role and for the production of the Monitor’s Reports will be invited to join the Scheme.

 It is vital that the MT is satisfied that the prospective Monitor not only has an understanding of the Scheme and its purpose, but is also an appropriate representative for the Scheme and the industry.

 Once a candidate has been selected as a Monitor, the MT will then act as a mentor.
 The purpose of this mentoring is to assist with any issues or queries that may arise.

 Once three or more Monitors have been taken on, the Scheme will arrange an induction meeting at its office, which will be carried out by an MT.
 This also gives the new Monitors the opportunity to meet each other and the Scheme’s administration team.

 From appointment of a new Monitor, the RG will also review every report that is produced, and provide feedback on the overall quality of the reports, until they are satisfied that they are meeting the required standards.

 The Monitor’s Report is the written confirmation of the meeting with the site manager and should properly reflect the matters that have been discussed.
-It should recognise the positive measures that are being undertaken whilst also identifying those areas that, when addressed, will help to improve the image of the site in the perception of the general public.
+It should recognise the positive measures that are being undertaken whilst also identifying those areas that, when addressed, will help to raise standards.

 Increasingly, Monitors’ Reports are used by contractors as a measure of performance across companies locally, regionally and nationally, and by clients when compiling lists of potential contractors.
 It is therefore essential that reports be of a consistently high standard between Monitors across the organisation.